-Compiled chiefly from the records at the India Office.
-By Finward Thornton.
-1 vol., 8vo., pp. 1015.
+- Compiled chiefly from the records at the India Office.
+By FDWARD THORNTON.
+J vol., 8vo., pp. 1015.
 With Map.
 21s.

-The chief objects in view in compiling this Gazetteer are:-

-1st.
-To fix the relative position of the various cities, towns, and villages with as much precision as possible, and to exhibit with the greatest practicable brevity all that is known respecting them; and statistical, social, and political circumstances.

-2ndly.
-To note the various countries, provinces, or territorial divisions, and to describe the physical characteristics of each, together with their
+The chief objects in view in compiling this Gazetteer are:-- - 1st.
+To fix the relative position of the various cities, towns, and villages with as much precision as possible, and to exhibit with the greatest practicable brevity all that is known respecting them; and - 2ndly.
+To note the various countries, provinces, or territorial divisions, and to describe the physical characteristics of each, together with their statistical, social, and political circumstances.